 As old as the hills and as new as a day if you think it’ll never happen to you – which obviously all people think.

-Once upon a time, in a beautiful night of a beautiful Summer of an odd year, a brown-eyed guy – a married brown-eyed guy – comes your way, uninvited, just to make a big mess out of your whole life, unauthorised.
+Until, once upon a time, in a beautiful night of a beautiful Summer of a leap year, a brown-eyed guy – a married brown-eyed guy – comes your way, uninvited, just to make a mess out of your whole life, unauthorised.

-Technically, you are not supposed to feel like a mistress because the guy is already in the divorce negotiations and because he goes public with the relationship from day one and also because everybody strictly involved – including his brothers and sisters and the cat – support the two of you.
+Technically, you are not supposed to feel like a mistress because the guy is already in the divorce negotiations and because he goes public with the relationship from day one and also his brothers and sisters support the affair.

-That very moment, your life passes before your eyes under the form of the book Eat Pray Love, when David tells Liz:
+Your life passes before your eyes in a second dissolved in a quote from Eat Pray Love when David tells Liz:

 What if we just acknowledged that we have a bad relationship, and we stuck it out, anyway?
 And then we could spend our lives together – in misery, but happy to not be apart.